Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 Tap, not Type

+We could fetch all available pumps when the flow is triggered.
 Instead of prompting people to manually type the pump number, we made this action available with a single tap.

 A quicker decision-making metaphor

-Some would say that also made it easier to forecast earnings and increase the average purchase price.
+We introduced a friendlier interaction pattern optimized for one-hand usage.
+Some would say that also made it easier to forecast earnings.
 Some, not me 👀

 Leave in peace